Trump seeks to put himself at center of auto strike

 Some Republicans believe that Trump’s decision to speak to union workers in Detroit may make the second GOP debate less relevant this go-around.
 It’s also likely to frustrate his Republican opponents, who are vying to go after him on the debate stage.

-“At the very least he diminishes the value of the debate for other potential challengers and candidates,” said Saul Anuzis, former chair of the Michigan GOP.
-“It may not be overwhelming but to some degree, regardless of what it is, he clearly diminishes the value of the debates for all the challengers and makes it tougher for them to get their message out, to get their candidacy out there as an alternative for Trump.”
+“At the very least, he diminishes the value of the debate for other potential challengers and candidates,” said Saul Anuzis, former chairman of the Michigan GOP.
+“It may not be overwhelming, but to some degree, regardless of what it is, he clearly diminishes the value of the debates for all the challengers and makes it tougher for them to get their message out, to get their candidacy out there as an alternative for Trump.”

-At the same time, Trump’s appearance underscores the importance of Michigan — one of a handful of swing states that plays a pivotal role in determining presidential elections.
+At the same time, Trump’s appearance underscores the importance of Michigan — one of a handful of swing states that play a pivotal role in determining presidential elections.

 But also at issue is the fate of union workers as auto companies increasingly transition toward manufacturing electric vehicles, a factor Trump has zeroed in on, claiming the shift will mean more jobs are outsourced to China.

-“The auto workers are being sold down the river by their leadership, and their leadership should endorse Trump,” Trump said in an interview with “Meet the Press.”
+“The autoworkers are being sold down the river by their leadership, and their leadership should endorse Trump,” the former president said in an interview with “Meet the Press.”

 A poll published last week from Susquehanna Polling & Research showed Biden leading Trump by 3 percentage points in a hypothetical 2024 matchup in Michigan.
 Recent national polls have shown Biden with a similarly narrow lead over Trump.